 The functionality of the Load Balancing Service

-Usually, if documents are generated by a service, all documents are assigned to the same service.
-No matter, if the documents are being processed as batches or single documents.
-The DCP SB Service processes one job after the other in the queue – comparable to a printing service.
-Because single documents are prioritized, the generation will always be processed between the batch document generation.
-This is why it can be really helpful to have multiple services to get a better performance.
+In the default setup, all document generation requests are assigned to the same service.
+The service processes one job after the other in the queue – comparable to a printing service.
+Although single document requests are prioritized (they will be generated between the batch document jobs), users might need to wait for the completion of a batch to get their document and if the batch is big they might need more than one cup of coffee!
+So if you run large batches it can be really helpful to have multiple services to get better performance.

-This is the minimum package of the DCP SB Load Balancing Service.
-It is possible to add more services to your LoadBalancer, where you can define more than one service for single document generation and batch document generation.
+It is possible to add even more services to your LoadBalancer, where you can define how many should be available for single document generation jobs as well as for batchs.

 Figure 1: Functionality of the DCP SB Load Balancing Service (example with 3 working services)